appsmithorg/appsmith-docs/website/docs/core-concepts/connecting-to-data-sources/authentication/connect-to-apis.md

 Configuring an API query involves specifying the various components that make up the request and the desired response.
 Here is an overview of the main elements you need to consider when configuring an API query.

 ### Name

 By default, Appsmith provides a default name for the data source it creates.
 You can edit this name by clicking on the pencil icon next to it.
-It's important to ensure that the name is unique, as it serves as an identifier for the queries on the page and is used to access the data source's properties throughout the application.
+For more information, see [common parameters section.](#name-2)

 ### Method